gamesbook/pyprototypr/docs/card_decks.rst

 L(ookup) command
 ----------------

-This command enables the current Card to retrieve data from a named column corresponding to another Card based on the value of a named column in the current Card.
+The ``L()``  command enables the current Card to retrieve data from a named column corresponding to another Card based on the value of a named column in the current Card.

-It takes three properties; the names of the three columns:
+It takes three properties; the names of the three columns (remember that these names **are** case-sensitive):

 - the *first* column name is one that must contain a value for the current card;